 martin joined Watsi on February 15th, 2017.
-Eleven months ago, martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. martin's most recent donation supported Bunroeun, a farmer from Cambodia, to fund ear surgery that will improve his hearing loss.
+One year ago, martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. martin's most recent donation supported Zawadi, a toddler from Tanzania, to fund leg surgery so she can walk and play.

 martin has funded healthcare for 34 patients in 10 countries.